magneticio/vamp.io/content/why use vamp/vamp-compared-to/paas-and-container-systems.md

 ## Vamp compared to PaaS systems
 _Cloud foundry, OpenStack, IBM Bluemix, Openshift_
 Vamp adds an experimentation layer to PaaS infrastructures by providing canary-releasing features that integrate with common PaaS proxies like HAProxy.
-For continuous delivery and autoscaling features Vamp integrates with container-schedulers that are often included in PaaS systems, like Kubernetes in Openshift V3.
+For continuous delivery and auto-scaling features, Vamp integrates with common container-schedulers included in PaaS systems, like Kubernetes in Openshift V3.